ConvFormer: Revisiting Transformer for Sequential User Modeling: Proposed method

 \subsection{Three criteria for sequential user modeling}

-The empirical studies in Section~\ref{sec:empirical} suggest that a large perception field and a lightweight architecture are key factors in achieving superior performance with SAR.
-However, the item-to-item paradigm is detrimental to performance due to a lack of sensitivity to order.
-Based on these findings, we propose the following three principles for designing effective token mixers in sequential user modeling: \begin{enumerate}[leftmargin=*] \item The token-mixer should be sensitive to the order of items, to capture the sequential patterns such as evolving preference from user behaviors; \item The token-mixer should have a large receptive field, to capture and exploit the long-term patterns in user behavior sequences; \item The token-mixer should implement a lightweight architecture, to mitigate the risk of overfitting that may result from a large receptive field. \end{enumerate}
+The empirical studies in Section~\ref{sec:empirical} suggest that a large perception field and a lightweight architecture are key factors that contribute to the superior performance of SAR.
+However, the item-to-item paradigm is identified as a limitation due to its insensitivity to item order.
+In light of these findings, we summarize three principles for designing effective token mixers in sequential user modeling: \begin{enumerate}[leftmargin=*] \item The token-mixer should be sensitive to the order of items, to capture the sequential patterns such as evolving and transient preference from user behaviors; \item The token-mixer should have a large receptive field, to capture and exploit the long-term patterns in user behavior sequences; \item The token-mixer should maintain a lightweight architecture, to mitigate the risk of overfitting resulting from a large receptive field. \end{enumerate}

-We observe that prevalent sequential user models fail to meet the criteria simultaneously.
-For example, SAR-based and RNN-based solutions fail to meet criteria (1) and (2), respectively; CNN-based methods like Caser~\cite{caser} employ narrow receptive field and conventional convolution operators, failing to meet criteria (2) and (3).
-Therefore, these architectures have large potential for improvement.
+Prevalent sequential user models fail to meet the criteria simultaneously: SAR-based and RNN-based solutions fail to meet criteria (1) and (2), respectively; CNN-based methods like Caser~\cite{caser} employ narrow receptive field and conventional convolution operators, failing to meet criteria (2) and (3).
+Given these observations, we find that current architectures have significant room for improvement in aligning with the proposed criteria.